-There are a few universal features that must be pre-selected for the student in the student accommodation layout file.
-Accommodations for students with disabilities and/or MLs must be pre-selected for the student in the student accommodation layout file.
-When needed for the paper-based universal feature or accommodation, this information is included in the "before testing" guidance and the corresponding column in the student accommodation layout file is also provided.
+There are a few accessibility features that must be pre-selected for the student.
+Accommodations for students with disabilities and/or ELLs must be pre-selected for the student.
+When needed for the paper-based accessibility feature or accommodation, this information is included in the "before testing" guidance.